mozhewen/HTML5-test/README.md

 + **WebGL-test**

     Animation of rotating triangles.
-It can be used as a wallpaper.
+It can be used as your desktop wallpaper.

     Link: https://mozhewen.github.io/HTML5-test/WebGL-test/